Published August 1st, 2023 @ 8:33 am EDT by Michael

 Ex-Machine

-Review by Michael and Chat-GPT
+Review by Michael

-However, the reality of the experience proved to be frustrating.
-While the room was visually impressive, with a large, ostensibly interactive Time Machine as its centerpiece, functionality was a challenge.
+ExMachine” is a time-travel themed escape room located in Redmond, a chic suburb of Seattle, and housed within the Conundroom venue.
+It boasts high-tech equipment, dazzling lights, and futuristic sound effects.
+While the room was visually impressive (with a large, ostensibly interactive Time Machine as its centerpiece) functionality was a challenge.
 A key task involving laser sensors proved dysfunctional, initially leading us to question our understanding of the task rather than the equipment’s reliability.
+Well, the problem wasn’t us.
+By the time we’d established that, valuable time had been wasted.
+Your mileage is not likely to vary.

-Finally, a detour into a plumbing task felt irrelevant to the theme, causing some of our team to disengage.
-One brief highlight was a task involving a gun, providing one of our team members a moment of joy.
+The room also included a comic book, meant to enrich the story, yet it only contributed to the confusion. a detour into a plumbing task felt irrelevant to the theme, causing some of our team to disengage.
+One brief highlight was a task involving a gun, providing one of our team members a solitary moment of joy.
+But overall, the thematic journey to the future had potential, but fell flat amidst an overall lack of clarity.

 Conundroom